dvdzs8/Culture-Seas/README.md

   - runs the game loop

 ## How to Use
+- Clone or download the repository
+- With Python 3.13, Pygame, and PyTMX installed on your device, run the following command in the terminal after changing directories to the repository: py main.py
 - User moves using w(up), a(left), s(down), d(right) keys
 - After typing the desired name into the start screen, hit enter to change to the cruise ship view
 - To talk to a character, move using the keys specified and click on the character